Skip to content

 Configure the validator node

 To complete this section, you must have your own RPC endpoint of your own fully synced Ethereum mainnet node ready.
-The use of Infura and Alchemy is also sufficient and widely used among validators.

-Configure the Heimdall Service
+Configure the Heimdall service

 Log into the remote validator machine.

-Open config.toml for editing vi /var/lib/heimdall/config/config.toml.
+Open the config file for editing by running: vi /var/lib/heimdall/config/config.toml.

 • moniker — any name.
 Example: moniker = "my-validator-node".